Hours

 Commentary

-Lean hog futures saw modest gains of 15 to 45 cents on Monday.
-The national average base hog price was reported at $75.22 on Monday afternoon, up $3.17 from the previous day.
-The CME Lean Hog Index was reported at $83.96 on October 17, up 12 cents from the day...
+Lean hog futures closed with gains of 17 cents to $1 on Friday.
+The national average base hog negotiated price was reported at $80.38 on Friday afternoon, down $1.87 from the day prior.
+The CME Lean Hog Index was reported at $81.93 on January 22, up 21 cents from the...

 The CME Group Intercontinental Exchange